jing-yen/tp/docs/DeveloperGuide.md

 ### Use case: Delete an expense

 **MSS**
+1. User selects the trip group
-1. User requests to list expenses
+2. User requests to list expenses
-2. Paypals shows a list of expenses
+3. Paypals shows a list of expenses
-3. User requests to delete a specific expense in the list
+4. User requests to delete a specific expense in the list
-4. Paypals deletes the expense
+5. Paypals deletes the expense

 &ensp; &ensp; Use case ends

 **Extensions**
-- 2a.
+- 3a.
 The list is empty.
     Use case ends.
-- 3a.
+- 4a.
 The given index is invalid.
-  - 3a1.
+  - 4a1.
 Paypals shows an error message.
-    Use case resumes at step 2.
+    Use case resumes at step 3.

 ### Use case: Mark an expense as paid

 **MSS**
+1. User selects the trip group
-1. User requests to list expenses
+2. User requests to list expenses
-2. Paypals shows a list of expenses
+3. Paypals shows a list of expenses
-3. User request to mark a specific expenese as paid in the list
+4. User request to mark a specific expenese as paid in the list
-4. Paypals marks the expense as paid
+5. Paypals marks the expense as paid

 &ensp; &ensp; Use case ends

 **Extensions**
-- 2a.
+- 3a.
 The list is empty.
     Use case ends.
-- 3a.
+- 4a.
 The given index is invalid.
-  - 3a1.
+  - 4a1.
 Paypals shows an error message.
-    Use case resumes at step 2.
+    Use case resumes at step 3.

 ### Non-Functional Requirements
 1. Should work on any mainstream OS as long as it has Java `17` or above installed.